kaapstorm/pregnant_justice/src/02_family_defence_foundation.rst

 Bill went through to the bedroom and closed the door.
 And locked it.
 Then he went thorugh to the en-suite bathroom, closed the door, and locked it.
-Then he called his former PA.
+Then he called his former P.A.

 Maritta answered, "Billy?"